Mon – Sun: 24/7 Plumbing

 Clogged Culprit

 Blockages within the flush valve can restrict water flow, leading to weak flushes.
-Check for any debris lodged around the rim or in the flush valve opening.
+Check for debris lodged around the rim or in the flush valve opening.
 To clear minor clogs, you can try a toilet plunger or a hooked wire (be gentle to avoid damaging parts).

 Leaky Letdown